KhronosGroup/Vulkan-Loader/docs/LoaderDriverInterface.md

 ```

 If no drivers are found with a manifest filename that matches any of the
-provided globs, then no driver is enabled and it can result in Vulkan
+provided globs, then no driver is enabled and may result in failures for
-applications failing to run properly.
+any Vulkan application that is run.

+#### Driver Disable Filtering

 The driver disable environment variable `VK_LOADER_DRIVERS_DISABLE` is a
 comma-delimited list of globs to search for in known drivers.
-Since drivers don’t have a name like layers, this substring is used to compare
-against the manifest filename.
-Known driver manifests are those files that are already found by the loader
-taking into account default search paths and other environment variables
-(like `VK_ICD_FILENAMES` or `VK_ADD_DRIVER_FILES`).

 When a driver is disabled using the `VK_LOADER_DRIVERS_DISABLE` filter, and
 loader logging is set to emit either warnings or driver messages, then a message